 First, did you apply for financial aid?
 If not, and you would like to, you must complete the FAFSA.
 Fisher's school code is 002821.

 Once you submit your FAFSA, they will process your information and send you the results (Student Aid Report SAR).
 These results will also be sent to the colleges you indicate on your form.

 We will begin preparing and mailing complete financial aid packages in mid-February.

 Once we receive your enrollment deposit, you will receive information regarding the Freshman Enrollment Guide in the mail, as early as March 1.
 This guide will provide information on academic advisement, orientation, registration, housing, and more.

-For your first semester at the College, advisors from the Center for Academic Advising and Support Services will complete the course registration process for you.
+For your first semester at the College, advisors from the Center for Career and Academic Planning will complete the course registration process for you.
 They will utilize your completed Course Preference Form (a very important piece of your Freshman Enrollment Guide), your intended major, the required courses of the College, and any transfer credits you will bring into Fisher to create your first semester schedule.

 Once you are enrolled at Fisher, you will spend time during your Freshman Seminar course learning about the registration process and setting up your course plan for future semesters.

 Great Beginnings Summer Orientation is a half-day session you will attend in June.